Shubhanflash22/Shubhanflash22/README.md

 ---

-### 🌬️ Power Electronic Converters in Wind Generators – MATLAB Simulink
+### 🌬️ Power Electronic Converters in Wind Generators

 **Jan 2023 – May 2023 **